 Best tips for using serger needles

 - Always use sharp needles.
 Replace needles after every project even if you do not see any problems yet.
 Sergers are faster than sewing machines and the needle works harder.
-Sergers routinely have 1300/1500 stitches per minute where the regular sewing machine like my Janome works at around 600 stitches per minute.
+Sergers routinely have 1300/1500 stitches per minute whereas the regular sewing machine like my Janome works at around 600 stitches per minute.

-2. If one needle breaks, or bends, or for any reason you replace it, replace the second needle at the same time.
+2. If one needle breaks, or bends, or for any reason, you replace it, replace the second needle at the same time.

 3. Be careful with the small screw that fixes the needle.
 Do not unscrew it fully, just enough to loosen the needle.
 If you do not replace the needle immediately, tighten the screw back a little.
-It is a very small part, but if you lose it your machine is going to be idle because without it, nothing works.
+It is a very small part, but if you lose it your machine is going to be idle because, without it, nothing works.

-4. If you have uneven stitches or missed stitches or simply your serger does not work as well as it should, first attempt to fix should be to change the needles.
+4. If you have uneven stitches or missed stitches or simply your serger does not work as well as it should, the first attempt to fix should be to change the needles.
 Both.

 5. Never use 2 needles of different sizes in a serger.